rpires71/milestone2/README.md

 ---

+### JSHint

+The static analysis tool employed within the Holiday Destination Finder website is **JSHint**, ensuring the maintainability, reliability, and overall quality of the implemented JavaScript code (JSHint, 2024).

+Throughout development, a professional and well-structured codebase was upheld, and JSHint was utilised to identify deviations from **ECMAScript 6 (ES6+)** standards, potential defects, and syntax inconsistencies (ECMA International, 2024).

+Inconsistent indentation, unused functions, and undeclared variables are among the real-time issues detected by **JSHint** when analysing files directly within **Visual Studio Code** (Microsoft, 2024).
+Before deployment, common runtime errors were prevented by ensuring that all JavaScript logic adhered to best practices through a proactive validation process (JSHint, 2024).

+Code structure, equality operators, and variable scope rules were enforced, and the project’s coding conventions were aligned through the application of custom configuration settings defined within the **.jshintrc file**.
+Search filtering, booking forms, and interactive maps are features driven by asynchronous functions, DOM manipulation scripts, and API integrations, where these configurations proved valuable in maintaining their functionality (ECMA International, 2024).

+Additionally, frameworks such as **Jest** are tested and further developed to support a stable and maintainable foundation, while throughout all revisions, high coding standards are upheld within this project through version control workflow checks enabled by **JSHint integration** (JSHint, 2024).

+In summary, the project’s overall readability and robustness are enhanced, syntax-related issues are minimised, and code quality assurance—guided by modern JavaScript standards—is strengthened through the crucial role played by **JSHint** (ECMA International, 2024).

+---

 ### Bootstrap

 While developing responsive and mobile-first websites, the use of Bootstrap, which is a widely used, open-source front-end framework, simplifies this process.